Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Final Push to Albergue on Dirt Lane on day five of the English WayFinal Push to Albergue on Dirt Lane

-The steep climb lasts for about 400 meters, where the dirt road gives way to pavement, and you come to this intersection below.
+The steep climb lasts for about 400 meters, and just as you arrive into town, there is another water fountain.
+A few meters later where the dirt road gives way to pavement, you come to this intersection below.
 The Camino goes straight on here, but if you look closely, the white sign on the ground for the Albergue de Presedo, points to the right.
-Our destination was the albergue in Presedo.
+A similar sign is now back up on the wall!
+The albergue was our destination in Presedo.

 Right Turn Here in Presedo Towards Albergue on day five of the English WayRight Turn Here in Presedo Towards Albergue